 Do we need to get out of our house to see how it really looks like?
 How does being away effect our image of ourselves, and our identity?
 “Travel far enough, you meet yourself”, David Mitchell said.
 We asked young Europeans who live far and away to share their experiences with us.
-Anete will introduce you to her journey.
+Anete will introduce you to her journey of identity as European.
 She wanted to discover India.
 But, just as Columbus, she found another continent along the way…

 Identity can be tricky thing to define.
 Often it is much easier to define who you are when you are suddenly forced to look at yourself and your beliefs as an outsider.
 Living abroad does offer unique opportunity to do so.
-Whilst being a high-school student and later a freshman at the university in Latvia, I found it difficult to define what “being a Latvian” entails.
-Is it consumption of enormous amounts of dark bread, active participation in the Midsummer celebrations or annual birch sap tapping or none of the above?
+Whilst being a high-school student and later a freshman at the university in Latvia, I found it difficult to define what “being a Latvian” or “being European” entails.
+Is it consumption of enormous amounts of dark bread?
+The active participation in the Midsummer celebrations?
+Or annual birch sap tapping or none of the above?
 However, the difference between me – a cool city slicker (or at least that’s how I liked to imagine myself) and countryside folk was evident.
-They have nature, fresh air and true sense of community, and I have old street cobbles in the city center and hundred unwritten social rules to follow.
+They have nature, fresh air and true sense of community.
+And I have old street cobbles in the city center and hundred unwritten social rules to follow.

 When I started my studies and travel around Europe, suddenly what meant “being a Latvian” for me became crystal clear – awesomeness of boiled potatoes with dill with marinated herring and honest delight when someone would correctly name the capital of my country being just few little pieces of kaleidoscope.
 I even learned what being eastern or northern European meant (in Baltics we like to think we belong to both).
 I could bound with a Pole or Czech on subjects ranging from “do you remember the first Mickey Mouse magazine” to “why our politicians are so ridiculous” and become absolute besties with a Finish and German when discussing how Spanish people can shamelessly show up four hours late to a party or simply just being absolutely comfortable being silent…together.